jonahk0702/music_gen/README.md

 [Slides / Presentation](Slides_Plan.ipynb)

-Im making a new notebook for eacgh of the 3 parts of the project
+Im making a new notebook for each of the 3 parts of the project